JovidYnwa/HamSafar-django/README.md

 # HamSafar

-HamSafar is a free platform where everyone can find a companience for a trip.
+HamSafar is a free platform where everyone can find travel companions.

 ## Getting Started